-Tim Witman enters his third season as a member of Leo Weil's coaching staff.
-In two seasons as an assistant he has helped guide the Blue Jays to a combined 37-5-4 record and trips to the NCAA Sweet 16 and Elite Eight along with six conference championships.
+Tim Witman enters his eighth season as a member of Leo Weil's coaching staff.
+In seven seasons as an assistant he has helped guide the Blue Jays to a combined 130-22-9 record and trips to the NCAA Sweet 16 and Elite Eight along with six conference championships.

 Wittman was drafted out of Calvert Hall College High School in 1980 by the Baltimore Blast, a franchise of the Major Indoor Soccer League (MISL).
 During his professional soccer career, Wittman was a three-time MISL all-star ('86, '89, '90), the Blast's most valuable player in the 1987-88 season, and was named to the Baltimore Blast's All-Decade team (1980-1990).